 \section{Abstract}

 Photoplethysmography (PPG)-based blood pressure (BP) estimation represents a promising alternative to cuff-based BP measurements.
 Recently, an increasing number of deep learning models have been proposed to infer BP from the raw PPG waveform.
-However, these models have been predominantly evaluated on in-distribution test sets, which immediately raises the question of the generalizability of these models to external datasets.
-To investigate this question, we trained five deep learning models on the recently released PulseDB dataset, provided in-distribution benchmarking results on this dataset, and then assessed out-of-distribution performance on several external datasets.
-The best model (XResNet1d101) achieved in-distribution MAEs of 9.4 and 6.0 mmHg for systolic and diastolic BP respectively on PulseDB (with subject-specific calibration), and 14.0 and 8.5 mmHg respectively without calibration.
-Equivalent MAEs on external test datasets without calibration ranged from 15.0 to 25.1 mmHg (SBP) and 7.0 to 10.4 mmHg (DBP).
-Our results indicate that the performance is strongly influenced by the differences in BP distributions between datasets.
+However, these models have been predominantly evaluated on in-distribution (ID) test sets, which immediately raises the question of the generalizability of these models to external datasets.
+To investigate this question, we trained five deep learning models on the recently released PulseDB dataset, provided ID benchmarking results on this dataset, and then assessed their out-of-distribution (OOD) performance on several external datasets.
+The best model (XResNet1d101) achieved ID MAEs of 9.0 and 5.8 mmHg for systolic and diastolic BP, respectively, on PulseDB with subject-specific calibration, and 13.9 and 8.5 mmHg, respectively, without calibration.
+The equivalent MAEs on external test datasets without calibration ranged from 10.0 to 18.6 mmHg (SBP) and 5.9 to 10.3 mmHg (DBP).
+Our results indicate that performance is strongly influenced by the differences in BP distributions between datasets.
 We investigated a simple way of improving performance through sample-based domain adaptation and put forward recommendations for training models with good generalization properties.
-With this work, we hope to educate more researchers for the importance and challenges of out-of-distribution generalization.
+With this work, we hope to educate more researchers about the importance and challenges of OOD generalization.